pascal-fb-martin/houseportal/README.md

        'SIGN' 'SHA-256' key [root-path ..]

-Where the key is an hexadecimal string (64 bytes) that must be used by client when computing their signature.
-The optional root-path indicate that this key must be used for the specified root paths only.
+Where the key is an hexadecimal string (64 bytes) that must be used by clients when computing their signature.
+The optional root-path values indicate that this key must be used for the specified root paths only.
 The SIGN keyword may be used multiple times, with or without root-path: houseportal will try to use each applicable key until the source has been authenticated successfully.

 It is valid to combine both the local mode and cryptographic authentication.
 This is typically used if multiple users have access to the host and the outside network is not trusted at all.